Graduate Program Head | Sarah Miller |

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Policies.

 A minimum of 30 credits in residence at Penn State is required.
 18 of these course credits must be at the 500 level in Philosophy.
 In addition, at least 9 credits must be taken at the 600 level in Philosophy.
 Students typically take 50 credits of course work and 36 research credits.
-At the program’s discretion, students may take up to 15 non-Philosophy credits toward a doctoral minor.
+At discretion of the Philosophy program and the minor program, students may take up to 15 non-Philosophy credits toward a doctoral minor.

 The foreign language requirement for the Philosophy Ph.D. degree is satisfied either by passing department translation examinations in two languages other than English, or by passing one language examination and PHIL 512.